matplotlib/matplotlib/doc/users/pgf.rst

 ===============

 Full customization is possible by adding your own commands to the preamble.
-Use the ``pgf.preamble`` parameter if you want to configure the math fonts or for loading additional packages.
+Use the ``pgf.preamble`` parameter if you want to configure the math fonts, using ``unicode-math`` for example, or for loading additional packages.
 Also, if you want to do the font configuration yourself instead of using the fonts specified in the rc parameters, make sure to disable ``pgf.rcfonts``.

 .. htmlonly::